 ⚙️ The Physiology of a Fast Oxidizer

 In this alarm phase, adrenaline floods the system to mobilize glucose and fatty acids for quick energy.
 The heightened sympathetic tone raises blood pressure, increases heart rate, and accelerates metabolism.
-Yet, as Dr. Eck cautioned, “fast adrenal glands can be just as inefficient as slow adrenal glands” when overstressedEnergy-txt.
+Yet, fast adrenal glands can be just as inefficient as slow adrenal glands when overstressed.

 Initially, this creates higher energy levels — but the energy is temporary and dissipates quickly.
 Prolonged fast oxidation eventually depletes magnesium, zinc, and other stabilizing minerals, setting the stage for anxiety, inflammation, and cardiovascular strain.